Thank you for reading and reviewing! I hope you enjoy this chapter.

 "Why are you so angry?"
 Jet asked with a mocking grin.

 The firebender snorted.

 "Why do you ask me such a stupid question?"
-Zuko retorted, "I care for Katara as a great friend, I vowed to protect her, and you tried to hurt her."
+Zuko retorted, "I care for Katara, she is a great friend to me.
+I vowed to protect her, and you tried to hurt her."

 "Stop lying to yourself, firebender," he mocked and he smirked again.
-"The real reason you're so freaking pissed off is because you're jealous."
+"The real reason you're so fuckin' pissed off is because you're jealous."

 "I'm not jealous…" Zuko tried to deny, but Jet continued to talk as if he had not spoken.

 "Are you jealous that Katara would have liked to spend some time with me?
 Alone," he taunted.
 He grinned lasciviously as he sneaked a glance at Katara, who was too far away to hear their conversation.